State, county crews begin preparation for Calvin

 In various parts of the island, crews with the City’s Department of Facility Maintenance were busy preparing for the possibility of heavy rain.

-In Waimanalo, along Ahiki St. near the intersection of Hihimanu St., crews used a backhoe to remove a large amount of tree branches and other debris that was blocking a drainage culvert.
+In Waimanalo, along Ahiki Street near the intersection of Hihimanu Street, crews used a backhoe to remove a large number of tree branches and other debris that was blocking a drainage culvert.

+Over in Waianae, crews used long-reach excavator equipment to lower the sand plug at the Ulehawa Stream.

 The city said crews will be conducting similar assessments and drain/stream clearing actions throughout the weekend and into next week.

-The state Department of Transportation is also getting flood-prone areas ready for the potential heavy rainfall.
+The Hawaii Department of Transportation is also getting flood-prone areas ready for the potential heavy rainfall.

 “Anytime we have advanced warnings on big weather coming, all of our divisions; airports, highways, and harbors, are prepping their respective areas,” Sniffen said.
 “Highways start pulling out BMPs, and we work with contractors to make sure they’re ready to cover up their work sites, and clear out storm drains in the areas.”